jarencecasisirano/philippine-eagle-habitat-analysis/README.md

 1. **Are Philippine Eagle sightings spatially random, or do they exhibit clustering or dispersion patterns?**
 2. **Where are the high-density hotspots of Philippine Eagle sightings?**
 3. **How do environmental factors such as forest cover, elevation, and proximity to rivers influence the spatial variability of Philippine Eagle presence?**
+4. **Where are areas with environmental conditions similar to those associated with Philippine Eagle sightings, and how can they inform potential habitat prediction?**

 ---